 When you join a GRID Learning Circle you become part of a community that is always learning, growing, and engaging with fresh ideas.
-As a member you regularly receive:

 GRID Book studies are safe, intimate gatherings (virtual) where we challenge ourselves—and each other—to think; go deeper; and apply what we learn to our daily lives and interactions.